Zugspitze through the Reintal valley

 1 day, 2 participants, long climbing tour up to IV degree through a 1.000 m wall

-First climbed in 2014, the Iron Age with a wall height of 1,200m and difficulties up to IV is today one of the classics on the Zugspitze.
+First climbed in 2014, the Eisenzeit with a wall height of 1,200m and difficulties up to IV is now one of the classics on the Zugspitze.
+A special experience with a mountain guide.

 Alpspitze Ferrata